 - Transmedia as a tool for marginalized groups to create their own opportunities for media representation (25:54)

-- On Felami’s vision of an ideal world: “A world where everyone is included and recognized and their stories in all their vibrancy, painful rawness can be told, devoid of sanitation or the desire to make others comfortable for the sake of profit.
-It’s necessary to explore other people’s journeys and to take your own, and to experience the discomfort.”
+I want a world where everyone is included and recognized and their stories in all their vibrancy, painful rawness can be told, devoid of sanitation or the desire to make others comfortable for the sake of profit.
+It’s necessary to explore other people’s journeys and to take your own, and to experience the discomfort.

 - Felami’s website